dtaht/blog-cerowrt/content/post/oldest_active_queue_first.md

 BUT: These techniques were pioneered on switched ethernet, which is a full-duplex medium, with a minimum media access time measured in usec (or nsec in the case of 10Gbit ethernet).
+Here, we are adapting the techniques to apply to whole stations, not flows.

 The next set of major tests was on cable modems, which have an inherent downstream latency of 2ms and upstream of about 6ms